Amro El Geziry

-Amro Elgeziry (born 19 November 1986) is an American modern pentathlete.
+Amro El Geziry (عمرو الجزيرى; born 19 November 1986) is an Egyptian American modern pentathlete.
 He competed for Egypt at the 2008, 2012 and 2016 Olympics and placed 32nd, 33rd and 25th, respectively.
 His brothers, Emad and Omar, are also Olympic pentathletes.

 In June 2021, he qualified to represent the United States at the 2020 Summer Olympics.

 Personal life

 In May 2014, El Geziry married fellow pentathlete Isabella Isaksen.
 The pair joined the army in 2017 and were selected for the U.S. Army World Class Athlete Program.